 If insect stings trigger an anaphylactic reaction, a series of allergy shots (immunotherapy) might reduce the body's allergic response and prevent a severe reaction in the future.

 Unfortunately, in most other cases there's no way to treat the underlying immune system condition that can lead to anaphylaxis.
 But you can take steps to prevent a future attack — and be prepared if one occurs.

-- Try to avoid your allergy triggers.
+- Try to stay away from your allergy triggers.

 - Carry self-administered epinephrine.
 During an anaphylactic attack, you can give yourself the drug using an autoinjector.